STSyn: Speeding Up Local SGD with Straggler-Tolerant Synchronization

 At the end of training round $j$, each worker in the subset $\mathcal{S}^j$ (instead of the set of the fastest $K$ workers) is required to upload its latest model parameter $\mathbf{w}_m^{j,U_m^j}$.
 Then, the PS updates the global parameter $\mathbf{w}^j$ through (\ref{global_update}).
 The next round $j + 1$ starts similarly and the training continues.
 An illustration of the STSyn scheme is shown in Fig.~\ref{illus}.
 Note that the cost and time elapsed of communicating the acknowledgment are assumed negligible here as they are typically much smaller than those with the local parameters.
 The complete procedure of STSyn is summarized in Algorithm 1.

-\textit{Merits of STSyn:} To the best of our knowledge, this is the first work to capitalize on heterogeneous synchronization to speed up local SGD.
-The compound of the additional local updates from both the fastest $K$ workers and the rest $M-K$ stragglers brings multiplicative benefits; consequently, STSyn can outperform both the synchronous and asynchronous SGD schemes.
-Intuitively, compared to the synchronous schemes such as FedAvg, with the choice $U_m^j=U$ and $\mathcal{M}^j=\mathcal{M}$, STSyn collects more local updates in a training round and also only has to wait for the fastest $K$ workers, thereby achieving better time and communication efficiency.
-For $K$-async SGD, it is well known that it is competitive in terms of wall-clock time by utilizing stale gradients.
-However, STSyn can be even superior by cancelling the super slow local updates of the stragglers that are unfinished at each synchronization round, which indeed has limited contribution.
-In a nutshell, the straggler-tolerant techniques and the extra effective local updates together endow STSyn with the advantages both in wall-clock time and communication efficiency over state-of-the-art schemes.
+\textit{Merits of STSyn:} The compound of the additional local updates from both the fastest $K$ workers and the rest $M-K$ stragglers brings multiplicative benefits; consequently, STSyn can outperform its local SGD counterparts.
+Intuitively, compared to FedAvg, with the choice $U_m^j=U$ and $\mathcal{M}^j=\mathcal{M}$, STSyn collects more local updates in a training round and also only has to wait for the fastest $K$ workers, thereby achieving better time and communication efficiency.
+Compared to FedNova, which relies on weighted heterogeneous synchronization, STSyn presents a distinct advantage without the need for such weights, as will be demonstrated in detail in Section V. In a nutshell, the straggler-tolerant techniques and the additional effective local updates together endow STSyn with the advantages both in wall-clock time and communication efficiency over state-of-the-art schemes.